MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Key takeaways

-Congratulations on completing the lab.
-Here are the main takeaways for this lab.
+ Here are the main takeaways for this lab:

 + Management groups are used to logically organize subscriptions.
 + The built-in root management group includes all the management groups and subscriptions.